Last updated: 25 January 2021

 Are you approaching retirement, or already retired?

 Even if you’re close to retirement or already retired, your super is still a long-term investment: it’s important to remember that we all hope to live a long time.
-So for your balance to last as long as possible, you will likely need to keep some of your money invested in growth assets – including shares.
+So, for your balance to last as long as possible, you will likely need to keep some of your money invested in growth assets – including shares.
 However, it’s generally not a good idea to have excessive exposure to shares as you get older as a sharp downturn just prior to or just after you retire can do significant damage to retirement plans.

 If you haven’t made a choice about your super investment strategy, your balance will be invested in Sunsuper’s default Lifecycle Strategy.
 How does the Lifecycle Strategy work?
 Until you’re 55, we’ll invest your savings in our Balanced Pool, which has the same mix of shares and other assets as the Balanced option.
 Once you reach age 55, each month we’ll gradually reduce your exposure to shares.
 By age 65, you’ll be mainly invested in our Retirement Pool (90%), with some of your balance in Cash (10%).
 We do this to reduce the impact of market downturns, like this one, on your retirement.

-So, if you’re close to retirement or already retired and in our default option or invested in a reasonably conservative portfolio, you may not need to do anything at all in response to the current market volatility.
+So, if you’re close to retirement or already retired and in our default option or invested in a reasonably conservative portfolio, you may not need to do anything at all in response to market volatility.

-- A more conservative strategy by its nature delivers lower long-term returns, and is not likely to capture the full benefit when share markets eventually (and inevitably) recover.
+- A more conservative strategy by its nature delivers lower long-term returns and is not likely to capture the full benefit when share markets eventually (and inevitably) recover.